jgarr16/javascript/date_regression.md

 Doesn't take any arguments.
-Cycles through the number of days denoted, from today, backward.
+Cycles through the number of days denoted in the while loop, from today, backward.

 ```
 let interval = 0;